-NOTE: Formal staging according to local protocol is recommended for patients where there is a clinical suspicion of metastatic disease or for stage III disease (tumour >50mm with any nodal involvement OR any tumour size with 4 or more involved nodes).

-- Previous diagnosis of malignancy unless: - i. managed only by surgical treatment with or without local radiotherapy AND diseasefree for 10 years. - ii. basal cell carcinoma of skin or cervical intraepithelial neoplasia. - iii. ductal carcinoma in situ (DCIS) or pleomorphic lobular carcinoma in situ (pleomorphic LCIS) of the breast treated with surgery with or without breast radiotherapy; treatment with anti-oestrogens is not permitted.

-NOTE: Isolated classical type lobular carcinoma in situ (LCIS) is not considered in this context to be a diagnosis of malignancy.

-- Pre-operative anti-cancer treatments except short-term endocrine therapy administered as per the inclusion criteria. - Adjuvant systemic treatment commenced prior to trial entry\ except endocrine therapy, which must be discontinued prior to starting trial-allocated chemotherapy. - Treatment with agents, including ovarian suppression, known to influence breast cancer growth but prescribed for other indications within one year of trial entry\ except as follows: - i.
+NOTE: Internal mammary lymph nodes identified by anatomical imaging studies alone will be considered uninvolved where the diameter is <10mm. - ER negative/low OR HER2 positive/amplified tumour (as determined by the referring site). - Metastatic disease. - NOTE: Formal staging according to local protocol is recommended for patients where there is a clinical suspicion of metastatic disease or for stage III disease (tumour >50mm with any nodal involvement OR any tumour size with 4 or more involved nodes). - Previous diagnosis of malignancy unless: - i. managed by local treatment only AND disease-free for 10 years. - ii. ductal carcinoma in situ (DCIS) or pleomorphic lobular carcinoma in situ (pleomorphic LCIS) of the breast managed by local treatment only; treatment with anti-oestrogens is not permitted. - NOTE: Isolated classical type lobular carcinoma in situ (LCIS) is not considered in this context to be a diagnosis of malignancy. - iii. any other in situ carcinoma as defined by the International Classification of Diseases for Oncology (ICD-O) including basal cell carcinoma of skin and cervical intraepithelial neoplasia. - Pre-operative anti-cancer treatments except short-term endocrine therapy administered as per the inclusion criteria. - Adjuvant systemic treatment commenced prior to trial entry except endocrine therapy, which must be discontinued prior to starting trial-allocated chemotherapy. - Treatment with agents, including ovarian suppression, known to influence breast cancer growth but prescribed for other indications within one year of trial entry except as follows: - i.
 Use of oestrogen replacement therapy (HRT) provided this is stopped before surgery. - ii.
 Drugs administered for in vitro fertilization or fertility preservation. - iii.
+Use of hormonal contraception.

+NOTE: The use of topical vaginal oestrogen preparations is not restricted.

-Use of hormonal contraception. - Trial entry\ and randomisation more than 12 weeks after completion of breast cancer surgery.
-Trial entry should ordinarily be within 8 weeks of final surgery. - Planned further surgery for breast cancer, including axillary surgery, to take place after trial entry\, except either re-excision or completion mastectomy for close or positive/involved margins which may be undertaken following completion of chemotherapy if given.
+- Trial entry and randomisation more than 12 weeks after completion of breast cancer surgery.
+Trial entry should ordinarily be within 8 weeks of final surgery. - Planned further surgery for breast cancer, including axillary surgery, to take place after trial entry, except either re-excision or completion mastectomy for close or positive/involved margins which may be undertaken following completion of chemotherapy if given.

 NOTE: The timing of radiotherapy to the axilla for lymph-node involvement is not restricted.